amirhossein-razlighi/Gemma_RA/README.md

 # Gemma_RA

-Gemma_RA is a CLI-first research assistant agent for on-device workflows using Gemma through Ollama.
-It can read local PDFs, discover recent papers on arXiv by professor name, and turn those sources into structured paper analyses, literature reviews, research ideas, and lightweight experiment suggestions.
+Open-source research assistant and experiment loop for Gemma on Ollama.

+Gemma_RA can read papers, search arXiv, synthesize literature, propose research directions, and execute constrained workspace experiments from a free-form `INSTRUCTIONS.md`.

+## TL;DR

+- Local-first research assistant powered by Gemma via Ollama
+- Reads local PDFs and searches arXiv by professor name
+- Produces structured outputs for summaries, reviews, ideas, and experiment plans
+- Can run code, inspect logs, edit files, and iterate inside a constrained workspace
+- Ships with a demo where the agent tunes a regression task until it succeeds

+## Why This Is Fun

+- `INSTRUCTIONS.md` as the interface: write what you want, let the agent choose tools
+- Same runtime can do paper work and code work
+- Tool use is constrained to a configured workspace root
+- Outputs are both human-readable Markdown and machine-readable JSON
+- Verbose mode lets you watch the loop think, call tools, run code, and react to logs

+## v0.1.0 Highlight

+The bundled regression demo starts from a failing setup and lets the agent iterate until success:

+- initial loss: `16.7727`
+- final loss: `0.0000803726`
+- final config: `learning_rate=0.005`, `epochs=500`
+- success criterion: `final_loss <= 0.005`

+That result came from the agent reading the code, running training, reading logs, changing hyperparameters, and rerunning until the target was met.

+See the final run artifact in [examples/regression_task/logs/latest.json](/Users/amirhossein/Documents/Programming/Gemma_RA/examples/regression_task/logs/latest.json).

-## What v1 does
+## What It Can Do

-- Analyze a local paper into problem, inputs, method, outputs, ideas, contributions, and limitations
+- Analyze a paper into problem, inputs, method, outputs, ideas, contributions, and limitations
 - Review a topic from local papers or professor-based arXiv discovery
 - Find recent papers from arXiv and explain why they matter
-- Generate possible research directions grounded in the supplied papers
+- Generate grounded research ideas from papers
-- Suggest small experiments to test whether an idea is worth pursuing
+- Suggest lightweight experiments to test those ideas
-- Map a field end-to-end from seed professors and papers to novel research opportunities
+- Map a field end-to-end from seed professors and papers to novel opportunities
-- Read a root `INSTRUCTIONS.md`, choose tools, and execute a broader autonomous research workflow
+- Read `INSTRUCTIONS.md`, choose tools, run experiments, inspect logs, and keep iterating

-The codebase is intentionally extensible.
-Tasks are defined in Python, tools are registry-driven, and the orchestration loop is designed so future experiment-running tools can plug in without rewriting the core architecture.

-The runtime now uses two model interaction modes:

-- structured JSON generation for final task outputs
-- Ollama chat tool calling for source discovery before the final synthesis pass

-## Project layout
+## Project Layout

+- `src/gemma_ra/cli.py`: CLI entrypoints
-- `src/gemma_ra/agent`: orchestration, skill loading, and tool registry
+- `src/gemma_ra/agent`: orchestration and tool registry
 - `src/gemma_ra/sources`: local PDF ingestion and arXiv search
-- `src/gemma_ra/analysis`: prompt assembly, structured model calls, and markdown rendering
+- `src/gemma_ra/analysis`: tool loop, prompting, structured outputs, rendering
-- `src/gemma_ra/core`: config, schemas, artifacts, exceptions, the Ollama client, and constrained workspace execution
+- `src/gemma_ra/core`: config, schemas, artifacts, model client, workspace executor, task specs
-- `src/gemma_ra/core/tasks.py`: code-defined task behavior and prompt templates
+- `examples/regression_task`: runnable demo for autonomous hyperparameter tuning
-- `tests/`: unit and integration-style tests with mocked model boundaries
+- `tests`: unit and integration-style tests

 ## Requirements